joelnwalkley/joelnwalkley/README.md

   - Java

 ⚡ Fun facts:
-  - I earned by bachelor's degree in computer science over 15 years ago before going to seminary.
-This path was upon the recommendation of my pastor mentor who suggested I study something to be more well rounded.
-When I was unable to find full-time ministry work I pursued a human services career in addition to ministry work.
-Eventually becoming a social worker.
-During Covid, I was facing a layoff due to the loss of federal funding for a project and came full circle to land my first full-time tech position in 2020.
+  - I earned my bachelor's degree in computer science about 15 years ago before going to seminary.
+I chose this path upon the recommendation of a dear mentor who suggested I study something to become more well rounded.
+When I was unable to find full-time ministry work at the height of the Great Recession I pursued a human services career in addition to leading a local congregation, eventually becoming a social worker.
+During the global Covid pandemic, I was facing a layoff due to the loss of federal funding for a project and came full circle to land my first full-time tech position in 2020.
 So, I am a pastor and social worker who knows how to code.

+💬 Coding Philosophy:
+   - Software, an app, a website, or any bit of technology exists first and foremost to solve a human problem or meet a need.
+Or to put that it in another way: the code does not exist for its own sake.
+Never lose sight of the human context when developing technology solutions.
 <!--

 Here are some ideas to get you started: